-Employment services and programs for young people with additional needs
+Employment services for young people with disability, autism or other additional needs

-This employment service for jobseekers with autism spectrum disorder (ASD) is run by Autism Spectrum Australia.
-It works with employers to connect individuals to employment opportunities.
-It has a mentoring program and a School Leaver Employment Supports service program to help young people with ASD find and prepare for employment.
+This employment service works with employers to connect autistic people to employment opportunities.
+It has a mentoring program and a School Leaver Employment Supports program to help young autistic people find and prepare for employment.

 Australian Government – National Disability Coordination Officer Program

 The Australian Government’s National Disability Coordination Officer (NDCO) Program helps people with disability access and participate in tertiary education and subsequent employment.
 It does this through a national network of regionally based NDCOs.
 There are NDCOs around Australia.

 The Australian Government’s New Enterprise Incentive Scheme (NEIS) offers training, mentoring and financial support to people who are interested in starting and running their own businesses.